SportPilot. Hosting Rodeo Sport Events, All in One Place.

 Rodeo Race Workflow diagram for 3 user Personas

-My design goal is to build a MVP version of a revolutionary rodeo event system with the limited dev resources.
+My goal was to build an MVP version of a revolutionary rodeo event system with the limited dev resources and time.

 Guided workflows to reduce overwhelm and prevent errors